Worker Safety and Health • Workers' Compensation

-Before joining the public sector, Debbie spent over two decades building and leading worker safety and health programs inside the labor movement and with partner groups.
+Debbie has a long record of achievement in the field of occupational safety and health.
 Her past positions include health and safety director of the United Food and Commercial Workers Union and the health and safety director of the Food and Allied Service Trades Department of the AFL-CIO.

 B.A., Oberlin College